nextcloud/documentation/developer_manual/app/app/css.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

+Stylesheets have to be included in your templates, see :doc:`static`

 If you have to include an image or css file in your CSS, prepend the following to your path:

 * **%appswebroot%**: gets the absolute path to your app